Entities

 createdAt?: Date

-- In the server's
+}- In the server's

 // src/server/api.ts

-import { remultExpress } from "remult/remult-express"
+import { remultApi } from "remult/remult-express"

 import { Task } from "../shared/Task"

-export const api = remultExpress({
+export const api = remultApi({

 entities: [Task]

-argument (used to name the API route and as a default database collection/table name), and an options
+})The @Entity decorator tells Remult this class is an entity class.
+The decorator accepts a key argument (used to name the API route and as a default database collection/table name), and an options argument used to define entity-related properties and operations, discussed in the next sections of this tutorial.

-To initially allow all CRUD operations for tasks, we set the option allowApiCrud to true
+To initially allow all CRUD operations for tasks, we set the option allowApiCrud to true.

-.
-This decorator is also used to define field-related properties and operations, discussed in the next sections of this tutorial and the same goes for @Fields.boolean
+The @Fields.string decorator tells Remult the title property is an entity data field of type String.
+This decorator is also used to define field-related properties and operations, discussed in the next sections of this tutorial and the same goes for @Fields.boolean and the completed property.

-The @Fields.createdAt decorator tells Remult to automatically generate a createdAt
+The @Fields.createdAt decorator tells Remult to automatically generate a createdAt field with the current date and time.

 TIP